planetshell/db-capstone-project/readme.md

 ### 3. Data summarization using Subquery statment

 Little Lemon need to find all menu items for which more than 2 orders have been placed.
 You can carry out this task by creating a subquery that lists the menu names from the menus table for any order quantity with more than 2.
+This was accomplish using the following SQL statement.

+ SELECT Name AS MenuName FROM menu WHERE MenuID = ANY (SELECT MenuID FROM orders WHERE Quantity > 2);

 ![OrderView](LittleLemon_OrderView_VirtualTableQuery_results.png)